encse/meteordemod/README.md

 We will focus on Meteor captures, but the following applies in general.

 The time window when the satellite is above you is about 10-15 minutes per pass.
 You can usually try your luck on one or two passes in the morning hours and an other one or two in the evening per satellite.
-That's about to 16 passes per day.
+That's about 16 passes per day.

 One orbit takes roughly 90 minutes for the satellite.
 For example, around 8:00 AM in the morning they start coming one after the other, later around 9:30 they come again for a second visit and the same thing gets repeated later in the evening hours.